JunYuHuang/INFO4235-Project/README.md

 - Force vertical FlatList on SearchScreen to automatically scroll to the top when a new search term has returned new results
 - Force focus on TextInput on DetailScreen when user presses "Edit" button for notes
 - Force unfocus on TextInput on DetailScreen when user presses "Save" button for notes
+- Migrate DetailScreen state from React to Redux